KYVENetwork/docs/docs/introduction/overview.md

 - On the governance level, $KYVE is used for submitting and voting on proposals, allowing stakeholders to have a say in the evolution and growth of KYVE.

 Currently, $KYVE is not yet on the market.
-Its TGE is planned for late Q1, 2023.
+TGE was on March 14th, 2023.
+Visit our tokenomics to find out more regarding $KYVE utility, claims, and unlocks.
+Stay tuned for $KYVE’s official listing.

 :::info
 Interested in [learning more about the tokenomics?](https://www.kyve.network/tokenomics)